Directive 8020: Development

-Directive 8020 is the fifth game in a series of eight planned for The Dark Pictures Anthology.
-It was originally going to be the first game in the anthology's second season, but Supermassive revealed in June 2025 that they were moving away from the season format to focus on Directive 8020 as its own thing.
+Directive 8020 was originally planned as the fifth instalment in a series of eight games for The Dark Pictures.
+However, McDonald confirmed in April 2026 that the studio is no longer strictly adhering to an eight-game cap.
+The roadmap shifted significantly during development, resulting in Directive 8020 absorbing a second planned space-themed title and merging both concepts into a single, larger game.
+Directive 8020 was also originally going to be the first game in the anthology's second season, but Supermassive revealed in June 2025 that they were moving away from the season format to focus on the game as a standalone title.
+The multi-year gap following the first season of the anthology allowed the development team to transition the series to Unreal Engine 5 for a visual upgrade.
+By de-emphasising the Dark Pictures branding, Supermassive are seeking to "bring The Dark Pictures to a wider audience" according to Doyle.
 By mid-October 2022, the game was entering production with a lot of data already shot.

 Unlike the previous games in the series, Supermassive took the time to examine individual systems and then rebuilt some of them from scratch, including the camera which is now fully under player control.
 With the added stealth elements of the game, character control was updated which made them "smoother than in our previous games" according to Doyle.
+He also added that these stealth sections were designed to be used sparingly to give players "breathing room" between traditional narrative segments.
 For the Turning Points flowcharts, McDonald added that the team first decided on who the characters were and the arc they wanted them to go on, then they started to build out the charts.
 Supermassive used a "storyboard tool" that allowed for quick construction of the charts by adding storyboard images into each node so the team could "sit and play the storyboard through, multiple times, and see the different end states and how characters change from it".
+The concept for Turning Points was influenced by player data; the studio found that players often abandoned previous games entirely if a favourite character died early on, so the rewind system was implemented to respect players' time.
+The developers also sought to minimise "plot armour" by ensuring that even early character deaths serve a specific purpose in the story.
+Because of the game's branching scripts, actors were typically only given a sample of one narrative throughline to prepare, and were often surprised during recording sessions to learn their characters could be killed off in the first act.